 Fortunately one rarely has to contemplate such a radical step.
 Translator systems are now widely available and well understood.
 A fairly obvious strategy when a translator is required for an old language on a new machine, or a new language on an old machine (or even a new language on a new machine), is to make use of existing compilers on either machine and to do the development in a high-level language.
-This short chapter - which can be omitted at a first reading - provides a few examples that should clarify this process
+This short chapter provides a few examples that should clarify this process

-3.1 Using a high-level translator
+3.1 Using a high-level language to develop a compiler for a new high-level language